-Parenting can be an extremely difficult responsibility.
-It’s very emotional and can be physically challenging.
+Parenting can be an extremely difficult responsibility and could be challenge both emotional and physical.
 For example, just feeding, clothing and scheduling your children can seem overwhelming at times.
 Therefore, imagine having to do all of that in a new country with a different culture and lifestyle where many people don’t speak your language.

-We believe that parents love their children and want to be good parents.
-We also know that parenting can be extremely difficult when parents feel cultural differences with their kids.
+We believe that parents love their children and want to be good parents, however parenting can be extremely difficult when parents feel cultural differences with their kids.
 Based on our experience many parents feel isolated from academic institutions in Minnesota and desperately need information about their kids, and want to be aware of their children’s academic journey.

-Through our academic parents awareness program, we work to be an accessible, useful source of parenting connections to the academic institutions from Pre-kindergarten to Higher education.
-Therefore, our academic parent awareness program is a place where parents can share their daily parenting frustrations and achievements and learn new strategies from each other to deal with these challenges.
+Through our academic parents awareness program, we work to be an accessible, useful source of parenting connections to the academic institutions from Pre-kindergarten to higher school.
+Therefore, our academic parent awareness program is a place where parents can share their daily parenting frustrations and learn new strategies from each other to deal with these challenges.

 On the other hand, we find one of the big challenges in students’ academic journey is the reluctance that some parents have to recognize the need for it.
 This is not a criticism; it is just part of being a good parent.
 Some parents think their child can pull out of an academic slump on his or her own, or they themselves can correct the problem by spending more time with their child on homework or preparing for a test.
 In some cases, parents may not be able to see a problem at all, or the extent of it.